 Our Analysis and Test Results

-This model has a noticeably wider forefoot than other Salomon hiking shoes, and that, in conjunction with the flexible fabric, feels a bit sloppy, especially if you have a narrow foot.
+This model has a noticeably wider forefoot than other Salomon hiking shoes, and in conjunction with the flexible fabric, it feels a bit sloppy, especially if you have a narrow foot.
 If you prefer a wider toe box, however, you will appreciate the roominess and the flex of the upper.

 The soles are rugged enough to protect from poking rocks, but there is not a lot of cushion under the foot in this model.
-After longer hikes, and especially with a moderate pack, there was some foot fatigue.
+After longer hikes, especially with a moderate pack, there was some foot fatigue.

-The heels are quite structured and reinforced with rubber laminate on the outside of the shoe, offering good support through the back of the shoe.
+The heels are pretty structured and reinforced with rubber laminate on the outside of the shoe, offering good support through the back of the shoe.
 Many women have narrow heels, causing shoes to slip, but the Vaya has no heel slipping!
 The wider last also makes for a stable base.

 We wore these shoes in as many types of weather as possible to get real-world results.
 Additionally, we test for water resistance by wearing each pair of shoes in a water bath for 10 minutes, weighing them before and after soaking.

 As a comfortable, lightweight shoe, the Vaya is a favorite for short hikes and got in a lot of bonus tester miles.
 While the colors look less bright after many miles in the dirt, they otherwise show no indication of any abrasion, weak points, or de-lamination of the rubber.
 Synthetic materials, however, tend to be less durable over time.
 Additionally, there are some indications of compression of the EVA foam midsole.
-This is common with lighter weight shoes and may indicate a shorter lifespan.
+This is common with lighter-weight shoes and may indicate a shorter lifespan.

 The Vaya is a great, lightweight option for day hikes on less technical trails.
-The ombre color is fun and the materials are solid performers in mixed weather and on mixed trail surfaces.
+The ombre color is fun, and the materials are solid performers in mixed weather and on mixed trail surfaces.
 It does not offer enough support for multi-day hiking but excels at shorter jaunts outdoors.
 The Vaya is a good-looking and functional all-around day hiker that is also very lightweight.
 These are a solid value with a purchase price below the average of the shoes we tested.

 — Laurel Hunter